ibm-cloud-docs/monitoring/index.md

 4. Click the **IBM Cloud Monitoring with Sysdig** tile.

 5. Select a service plan.
-By default, the **Lite** plan is set.
+By default, the **Trial** plan is set.

-    For more information about the service plans, see [Service plans](/docs/services/Monitoring-with-Sysdig/pricing.html#pricing_plans).
+    For more information about the service plans, see [Pricing](/docs/services/Monitoring-with-Sysdig/pricing.html#pricing_plans).

 6. Select a resource group.
 By default, the **default** one is set.